outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - which difference definition applies (changes framed based on difference type, including difference from value, symmetry, limit, origin, number type, pattern)
       - what probabilities/possibilities become possible/adjacent (adjacent meaning findable/generatable in structural dimensions/on the structural interface)
     - as a concept having structure (like power: degree of independence) changes, does the change definition erode (previously distant points become more equal to adjacent points, so the meaning of information about position/dependency erodes, as power to move between them increases)
+    - where can change be stored/routed in a system: if there is demand for change (stressors demanding new functionality) but all components but one are maximizing their change handlers, then you know theres one potential variable where change will gather/be routed, if its possible to route change from the variance injection point to that variable's causal stack at some layer/point

 ## Causal Analysis